Berkanktk/CyberSecurity/README.md

 ## Buffers
 ### Buffer Overflow
 Buffer overflow is a type of security vulnerability that occurs when a program, while writing data to a buffer, overruns the buffer's boundary and overwrites adjacent memory locations.
 This can cause the program to crash or, in the case of a remote attacker, to execute arbitrary code on the system.

+**Quick note:**
+* If some C code contains the function `gets()` or `strcpy()`, it is vulnerable to a buffer overflow attack.
+* An important part of the memory we can overwrite is the instruction pointer (IP), which is called the eip on 32-bit machines, and rip on 64-bit machines.
+The IP points to the next instruction to be executed, so if we redirect the eip in a binary to point to a different location, we can execute arbitrary code.
+* The top of the stack is pointed to by the SP (or stack pointer) which is called esp in 32-bit machines.

 ### Buffer Overflow Exploitation example
 `python -c "print ('A' * 100)" | ./<executable>`